-This January Robby and I decided to organize a weekend in Trentino Alto-Adige (Italy) since, funnily enough, I’ve traveled a lot in my life but I’ve never visited this region before.
-We focused on Merano since he had so many great memories in this town and so that I could be “initiated” into my Trentino experience visiting one of its most famous and gorgeous areas, Süd Tyrol.
+This January I decided to organize a weekend in South Tyrol (Italy) since, funnily enough, I’ve traveled a lot in my life but I’ve never visited this region before; I focused so that I could be “initiated” into my Trentino experience visiting one of its most famous and gorgeous areas.

 Jacuzzi – imperial Art Hotel

 ImperialArt Hotel, in the very heart of Merano, immediately stood up in my researches since it’s one of the most appreciated hotels in South Tyrol.